raulcimpe/streamlit-quality-dashboard/README.md

 ---

-## License
+## 📜 License
-This project is licensed under the MIT License – see the [LICENSE](https://github.com/raulcimpe/streamlit-quality-dashboard/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.